garrandall/popular-music-data/tracks/b-please-snoop-dogg-xzibit-nate-dogg.md

 And watch mosh pits til motherfuckers knock each other unconcious (Watch out now!)
-Some of these crowds that Slim draws Is rowdy as Crenshaw Boulevard when it's packed and fulla cars Some of these crowds me and Snoop draw +IS+ niggaz from Crenshaw From Long Beach to South Central
+Some of these crowds that Slim draws Is rowdy as Crenshaw Boulevard when it's packed and fulla cars Some of these crowds me and Snoop draw +IS+ niggas from Crenshaw From Long Beach to South Central
-Whoa, not these niggaz again
+Whoa, not these niggas again
 These grown-ass ignorant men with hair-triggers again (Hehe) You and what army could harm me?
 D-R-E and Shady, with Doggy from Long Beach